University Laboratory High School (Urbana, Illinois): Eastward demolition and construction plans

 For some time, two houses sat on the east side of the school.
 One building housed the humanities departments (foreign language, fine arts, and English) and advancement offices while the other housed the math department.
-These buildings were torn down due to their deteriorating state sometime before 2017 which caused these departments to relocate to the main building and Kenney Gym.
-In 2022, Director Majerus submitted a proposal to University of Illinois to expand the school into the green space has occupied the lot adjacent to the school since the houses were torn down.
+These buildings were torn down due to their deteriorating state sometime before 2017 which caused these departments to move to the main building and Kenney Gym.
+In 2022, Director Majerus submitted a proposal to University of Illinois to expand the school into the green space which has occupied the lot adjacent to the school since the houses were torn down.
 This proposal, if approved, would demolish Uni Gym which sits on the other side of the green space.
+Many students and faculty have expressed support for the demolition of Uni Gym.
+Suggested replacements include a cafeteria, a pool, and more classrooms.

+In 2025, the environmental science teacher, Christian Millán-Hernandez, and the student Ecological Restoration Coalition Gardening Workshop announced intentions to update the existing green space.
+The total desired changes would cost between $50,000 and $80,000, so the team is applying to grants through the Illinois Green Fund.
+Due to the cost, Millán-Hernandez is seeking to first expand the existing butterfly garden at the southwest corner of the field next to the parking lot.

 Century celebration

 The school celebrated its hundredth anniversary in 2021.
 Beginning in October 2021 and lasting until October 2022, the school promoted different themes throughout a "year of celebration" including Athletics and the Arts.
 During the year, the school named 99 alumni to their Class of Century, spanning from the class of 1924 to the class of 2018.
 As of January 16, 2023, the school has raised $4,959,401 through donations to the Century Celebration fund.
 The year of celebrating was capped off with a Century Celebration Weekend from October 14 through 16.
 During this weekend, the school hosted a dance for alumni, a gala, and a "state of the UNIon" address delivered by Dr. Elizabeth Majerus, the director of the school.
 George Will, class of 1959, gave the keynote speech at the gala.
 The school also used the celebration to change its school colors from royal blue and orange to the navy blue and orange to match the colors of the University of Illinois.